DanielBandarica02/SOC-HomeLab/README.md

 # SOC HomeLab — From Infrastructure to Incident Analysis

 > A personal Security Operations Center built from scratch in a fully segmented virtualized environment to build SOC L1 skill.
-The lab replicates a small enterprise architecture with corporate, development, attacker and SOC management VLANs, and is operated as a real SOC — including detection engineering, attack simulation, and incident response.
+The lab replicates a small enterprise architecture with corporate, development, attacker and SOC management VLANs, and is operated as a real SOC, including detection engineering, attack simulation, and incident response.

 ### Architectural Evolution